-As indicated by the Public Foundation on Medication Misuse (NIDA), more than 4,000,000 Americans over 12 years of age used heroin at any one time in 2011. about 23% of people who try heroin will develop dependence on it and escalate it into heroin abuse.
+As indicated by National Institute on Drug Abuse (NIDA), more than 4,000,000 Americans over 12 years of age used heroin at any one time in 2011. about 23% of people who try heroin will develop a dependence on it and escalate it into heroin abuse.

 - Heart disease and heart-related problems

 In addition, depending on the imported technology, various problems can arise from heroin abuse.
 For example, people who use needles to inject heroin are at risk of developing abscesses and infections instead.
 If they share needles for heroin abuse, they too may be at risk of contracting infectious diseases such as hepatitis C and HIV / Helps.